bokun77/ai-qa-framework/docs/adr/0003-use-testng.md

 ## Decision

-We will use TestNG as the primary test execution framework for enterprise-ai-qa-framework.
+We will use TestNG as the primary test execution framework for ai-qa-framework.

 TestNG provides: